-This first part is pretty self-explanatory.
-However, knowing the actual build quality of a particular model can be a bit difficult.
+Build Quality: This first part is pretty self-explanatory.
 Personally, I suggest you always go with models from well-known brands such as KitchenAid.
 These manufacturers have built a solid reputation throughout the years, and you are basically guaranteed top-notch products.
+However, knowing the actual build quality of a particular model can be a bit difficult.

-While getting a good budget-friendly deal is preferred, you also have to consider that cheaper doesn't always equate to a great deal.
+While getting an excellent budget-friendly deal is preferred, you also have to consider that cheaper doesn't always equate to a great deal.
 There is a reason why some stand mixers are more affordable, and it is usually because of cheaper parts.
 I highly recommend you go with popular brands when it comes to stand mixers.

-Watts or amps dictates the power of the stand mixer.
-In this area, the higher power rating, the better.
+Power: Watts or amps dictate the power of the stand mixer.
+In this area, the higher the power rating, the better.
 More powerful stand mixers can handle a wider variety of dough – from dry to heavy or thick dough.
 A good quality stand mixer should ideally be able to deliver around 300 watts of power or more.
-Of course, this level of wattage requires robust motor, gears, and overall build if you wish for it to also deliver in longevity.
+Of course, this wattage level requires robust motor, gears, and overall build if you wish for it to also deliver in longevity.

-All heavy-duty stand mixers have one thing in common: they all incorporate an 'all-metal' build and design.
-Metal components are typically synonymous with longevity and are known to handle excessive workload better than stand mixers with hybrid parts (metal and plastic).
-High-end stand mixers also incorporate sensors that will automatically shut off the unit if it picks up any error, damage or overload with the motor.
+All-Metal Build: All heavy-duty stand mixers have one thing in common: they all incorporate an 'all-metal' build and design.
+Metal components are typically synonymous with longevity and handle excessive workload better than stand mixers with hybrid parts (metal and plastic).
+High-end stand mixers also incorporate sensors that will automatically shut off the unit if it picks up any error, damage, or overload with the motor.

-The heavier the dough, the higher the chance of the stand mixer to wobble which is something you should avoid at all cost.
+Weight: The heavier the dough, the higher the chance of the stand mixer wobble, which you should avoid at all costs.
 To help reduce this risk, look for stand mixers that weigh 20 lbs. or more.
-Basically, it is best to have a hefty stand mixer rather than a lightweight one.
-Remember that when choosing a stand mixer, lightweight and compact are not considered a priority.
-Of course, there are still some excellent stand mixers there that don't feel like it weighs a ton.
+It is best to have a big stand mixer rather than a lightweight one.
+Remember that when choosing a stand mixer, lightweight and compact should not be considered a priority.
+Of course, some excellent stand mixers there don't feel like it weighs a ton.
 However, for heavy-duty use and functionality – in most cases, heavier is better.

 1. KitchenAid Artisan Stand Mixer

-KitchenAid is one, if not, the premier names when it comes to stand mixers.
+KitchenAid is one of, if not the premier, names when it comes to stand mixers.
 The Artisan series is designed to handle all baking tasks from dough, batter, and whipped egg whites.
-The Artisan also comes with a bunch of accessories such as pasta maker and juicer, to name a few.
 It has top-tier mixing power and is equipped with a 5-quart mixing bowl.
 Additionally, the KitchenAid Artisan Stand Mixer also comes in 30 different color variations and up to 15 bowl designs!
+The Artisan also comes with many accessories such as a pasta maker and juicer, to name a few.

 You really can't go wrong with KitchenAid when it comes to stand mixers.
 They are one of the most trusted in this market, and they have yet to fall short of customer's expectations.
 The Artisan provides reliability, versatility, and functionality in spades and is an excellent addition to any baker's kitchen.